aliyun/terraform-provider-alicloud/website/docs/r/vpc.html.markdown

 * `secondary_cidr_blocks` - (Optional,Available in v1.112.0+) The secondary CIDR blocks for the VPC.
 * `dry_run` - (Optional, ForceNew, Available in v1.119.0+) Specifies whether to precheck this request only.
 Valid values: `true` and `false`.
 * `user_cidrs` - (Optional, ForceNew, Available in v1.119.0+) The user cidrs of the VPC.
-* `enable_ipv6` - (Optional, ForceNew, Available in v1.119.0+) Specifies whether to enable the IPv6 CIDR block.
+* `enable_ipv6` - (Optional, Available in v1.119.0+) Specifies whether to enable the IPv6 CIDR block.
 Valid values: `false` (Default): disables IPv6 CIDR blocks. `true`: enables IPv6 CIDR blocks.
 If the `enable_ipv6` is `true`, the system will automatically create a free version of an IPv6 gateway for your private network and assign an IPv6 network segment assigned as /56.

 -> **NOTE:** Currently, the IPv4 / IPv6 dual-stack VPC function is under public testing.
 Only the following regions support IPv4 / IPv6 dual-stack VPC: `cn-hangzhou`, `cn-shanghai`, `cn-shenzhen`, `cn-beijing`, `cn-huhehaote`, `cn-hongkong` and `ap-southeast-1`, and need to apply for public beta qualification.
 To use, please [submit an application](https://help.aliyun.com/document_detail/100334.html).